Alpine Elements logo

 0 to 23 months old

-Grab your walking boots, rent some crampons and visit Chamonix (1 Hr from Morzine) or Tignes for a day out to remember.
-You can even hire a guide if you want to venture deep into the glacier terrain, but it’s not always essential and you can have a fantastic experience with or without a guide.
+Grab your walking boots, rent some crampons and go and explore the high altitude peaks, hike around the snow line and witness our beautiful glaciers.
+If staying in Morzine or Les Gets then visit Chamonix (it’s a 1 hour drive, or try our Day Trip).
+If you are staying in Tignes the funicular railway is on your doorstep and will whisk walkers and sight see-ers up to the snow line.
+You can even hire a guide if you want to venture deep onto the glacier terrain, but it’s not always essential and you can have a fantastic experience with or without a guide.

 • Rating